Halls Creek

 "Oasis Of The Kimberley", Or So They Say...

-Halls Creek is also the Kimberley town that is closest to Purnululu National Park, and closest to the turn off to Wolfe Creek National Park.
+Halls Creek is the Kimberley town that is closest to Purnululu National Park, and closest to the turn off to Wolfe Creek National Park.

-Of course, if you aren't set up to go camping you may want to spend a night in Halls Creek.
-There are several accommodation options and there is nothing wrong with those.
-They are nice and welcoming.
+Of course, if you aren't set up to go camping you will want to spend a night in Halls Creek.
+There are several accommodation options from four star to camping.

 History | Halls Creek Today | Printable Map | Tourism